 Leaving the South Island of New Zealand was bittersweet for me.
 The mountains of the South Island stole my heart so the few days we spent there was not nearly enough.
 But I also couldn’t shake the anticipation of visiting Hobbiton, the one place that was on my New Zealand bucket list for years.
 It was my one consolation as Steve and I boarded the little plane to Rotorua.

 The flight over was beautiful as we saw the luscious hills and the stunning blue of the ocean with perfect clarity from our window seat.
 The smell, however, was a totally different story!
 I was prepared for a sulfur smell once we arrived on the island, I just did not anticipate it reaching the plane. haha!
-You get used to it rather quickly, so it’s really not all that bad. 🙂
+(You get used to it rather quickly, so it’s really not all that bad.) 🙂

-Rotorua was interesting for me, I’ve never been anywhere with sulfur springs so it was an experience that I was thankful to have and so glad my husband had it on our list of visits.
+Rotorua was most interesting for me, I’ve never been anywhere with sulfur springs so it was an experience that I was thankful to have and so glad my husband had it on our list of visits.
 This post lists our short time there and some of the top things to do in Rotorua.

 The amenities were also nice, however, if you want WiFi you will have to sign up for a hotel membership at the front desk.
 Otherwise, you’re only granted 30 mins of WiFi for your entire stay and you have to be in the lobby to access it.
 We wanted to call our children every day so the membership was our only option.
-It’s free, so it was not a big deal for us to sign up, just a bit of an annoyance.
+It’s free, so it was not a big deal for us to sign up.

 The lobby itself was large and doubled as a restaurant where you could order pizza or a hamburger.
-They were both excellent and one was big enough to feed us both!
+Both options were excellent and one was big enough to feed us both!
 Allow me to recommend the Aloha pizza!

-Every restaurant we passed offered outdoor seating which would have been nice but it was chilly when we went.
 We decided on the Solace Cafe & Restaurant mainly because the outside menu offered the best sounding dishes.
 It was the right choice; the food was sooo good!

 After our meal we continued down Eat Streat and found this little gem.
 Although we were so full from dinner, we couldn’t pass up some ice cream here.
 Hands down the best ice cream I’ve ever had!
 The fact they were only a block away from where we were staying was not good on our wallet. haha!

 Boysenberry is by far my favorite flavor of ice cream in New Zealand.
 Steve ordered the Raspberry Lemonade Fizz; I thought it tasted like a lemon sucker. 🙂

-There is so much to do in Rotorua or nearby.
-Steve and I ventured out the first day to explore the town and came across the Kuirau Park which has wooden walkways taking you through a geothermal wonderland.
+There are so many interesting things to do in Rotorua!
+The first day there we visited what we could in walking distance from our motel and came across the Kuirau Park which has wooden walkways taking you through a geothermal wonderland.